Russia's claim of Mariupol's capture fuels concern for POWs

 In its morning operational report, the Ukrainian military general staff reported heavy fighting in much of eastern Ukraine, including the areas of Sievierodonetsk, Bakhmut and Avdiivka.

-After failing to capture Kyiv, Russia focused its offensive on the country’s eastern industrial heartland.
-The Russia-backed separatists have controlled parts of the Donbas region since 2014, and Moscow wants to expand the territory under its control.
+The Ukrainian military said that Russia is expected to relaunch an offensive on the strategically important city of Sloviansk, in the Donetsk region.
+The city is critical to Russia’s objective of capturing all of eastern Ukraine and saw fierce fighting last month after Moscow’s troops backed off from Kyiv.

+Elsewhere in eastern Ukraine, the governor of the region of Luhansk, Serhii Haidai, said the only functioning hospital in the city of Sievierodonestsk had just three doctors and supplies for 10 days.

-Ukraine’s president, Volodymyr Zelenskyy, said he would not launch a counterattack into Russian territory but emphasized that the Donbas region remains sovereign to Ukraine.
+Ukrainian President Volodymyr Zelenskyy on Saturday dismissed the idea of launching a counterattack into Russian territory but emphasized that the Donbas region remains sovereign to Ukraine.

-He pressed Western countries for multiple launch rocket systems, which he said “just stand still” in other countries yet are “key” to Ukraine’s success.

 U.S. President Joe Biden signed off Saturday on a fresh, $40 billion infusion of aid for Ukraine, with half for military assistance.
-Portugal also pledged up to 250 million euros in financial support, as well as continued shipments of military equipment.
+Portugal pledged up to 250 million euros, as well as continued shipments of military equipment.

+Zelenskyy reiterated his intention to apply for European Union membership and accused Russia of blockading agricultural exports from Ukraine, which is known as the “breadbasket of Europe.”

 Mariupol, which is part of the Donbas, was blockaded early in the war and became a frightening example to people elsewhere in the country of the hunger, terror and death they might face if the Russians surrounded their communities.

-The seaside steelworks, occupying some 11 square kilometers (4 square miles), had been a battleground for weeks.
-Drawing Russian airstrikes, artillery and tank fire, the dwindling group of outgunned Ukrainian fighters held out with the help of airdrops before their government ordered them to abandon the plant.
+The seaside steelworks, occupying some 11 square kilometers (4 square miles), was a battleground for weeks.
+Drawing Russian airstrikes, artillery and tank fire, the dwindling group of outgunned Ukrainian fighters held out with the help of airdrops.

 The Russian Defense Ministry on Saturday released video of Russian troops taking into custody Serhiy Volynskyy, the commander of the Ukrainian Navy’s 36th Special Marine Brigade, which was one of the main forces defending the steel plant.
 The Associated Press has not been able to independently verify the date, location and conditions of the video.

-Satellite images in April showed what appeared to be mass graves just outside Mariupol, where local officials accused Russia of concealing the slaughter by burying up to 9,000 civilians.

-Earlier this month, hundreds of civilians were evacuated from the plant during humanitarian cease-fires and spoke of the terror of ceaseless bombardment and dank conditions underground.

-An estimated 100,000 of the 450,000 people who resided there before the war remain.
+An estimated 100,000 of the 450,000 people who resided in Mariupol before the war remain.
 Many, trapped by Russia’s siege, were left without food, water and electricity.

-An aide to Mariupol’s mayor alleged Saturday that Russian forces were blocking all routes from the city and warned displaced residents not to return to retrieve personal belongings.

-“As of today, any evacuation from the city becomes impossible until the opening of separate corridors,” Pedro Andryushchenko wrote on Telegram.
+The Ukrainian mayor of Mariupol warned Saturday the city is facing a health and sanitation “catastrophe” from mass burials in shallow pits across the ruined city as well as the breakdown of sewage systems.
+Vadim Boychenko said summer rains threaten to contaminate water sources as he pressed Russian forces to allow residents to safely leave the city.

+“In addition to the humanitarian catastrophe created by the (Russian) occupiers and collaborators, the city is on the verge of an outbreak of infectious diseases,” he said on the messaging app Telegram.

 McQuillan reported from Lviv.
 Stashevskyi reported from Kyiv.
 Associated Press journalists Yuras Karmanau in Lviv, Andrea Rosa in Kharkiv, Frances D’Emilio in Rome, and other AP staffers around the world contributed.